Colon and Rectal Trauma

 Destructive colon trauma includes those in which there is a loss of some of the colon as part of the injury.
 More than half of the colon wall has been injured, or the blood supply to the colon has been compromised.
 Their injuries were traditionally treated with a colostomy because of the high risk of a blood infection following these types of injuries.
 Some research studies, however, have shown that primary repair of these injuries is possible without an increase in complications.

-Risk Factors for Complications after Colon InjuryThe incidence of abdominal complications after colon injuries is high—up to 20 percent or more developing a blood infection.
+The incidence of abdominal complications after colon injuries is high—up to 20 percent or more developing a blood infection.
 Those patients who had to receive many blood transfusions in the first 24 hours after the injury had more complications than those who needed fewer transfusions (less than 6 units of blood).
 Severe leakage of stool is a risk factor for getting sepsis and complications of colon injury.
-Delays in surgery from the time of trauma seem to increase the risk of complication.
+Delays in surgery from the time of trauma seem to increase the risk of complications.
 Retained foreign bodies, like bullets, caused an increase in complications but it was discovered that removing these foreign bodies did not change the outcome of the difficulty.
 Closing the skin in cases of injury involving a lot of stool spillage was associated with a high incidence of wound infections and the breaking open of the wound.

-The incidence of colon leakage after repair of a colon injury is low.
+The incidence of colon leakage after the repair of a colon injury is low.
 In one study, the incidence was only about 2 percent.
 Removing part of the colon and connecting the two ends was associated with a higher rate of complications than when the colon was just lacerated and repaired without removal of part of the colon.
 Most colon leaks can be fixed by having the patient have a low fiber diet and draining away of any of the fluid leaking out of the colon.
 Some patients, however, can end up with severe blood infections, requiring antibiotics and a colostomy tube.

-Rectal Injury SymptomsExploration of rectal wounds in surgery is difficult because the colon is located fairly deep in the abdomen.
+Exploration of rectal wounds in surgery is difficult because the colon is located fairly deep in the abdomen.
 Most rectal injuries are due to penetrating trauma such as gunshot wounds, rectal procedures, and sexual misadventures.
-Blunt trauma can happen to the rectum if there is an associated fracture of the pelvis.Most patients with rectal trauma symptoms will have such as signs of infection inside the abdomen and will be seen during surgery.
-The diagnosis can also be made by putting a camera up into the rectum and looking for injuries or by CT scan.
+Blunt trauma can happen to the rectum if there is an associated fracture of the pelvis.

-Rectal Trauma TreatmentThese injuries can be treated by sealing off the injured area and leaving the rectum to heal.
+These injuries can be treated by sealing off the injured area and leaving the rectum to heal.
 They can also be treated by diverting the rectum to the outside of the abdominal wall, leaving a pouch behind where the rectum used to be.
 The bladder is often injured along with the rectum, and both must be repaired to prevent a tunnel from occurring between the rectum and the bladder.
 To prevent this from happening, many surgeons place a piece of the fatty tissue in the abdomen between the two organs so they cannot connect with one another.

 Antibiotics should be used to prevent infection in these kinds of injuries.
-The antibiotic must cover for the major microorganisms living inside the rectum.
+The antibiotic must cover the major microorganisms living inside the rectum.
 If this is done, the rate of complications goes way down.
 Antibiotics can be used from 1-5 days after the injury

-Sacramento Personal Injury LawyersI'm Ed Smith, a personal injury lawyer in Sacramento.
+I’m Ed Smith, a personal injury lawyer in Sacramento.
 If you have suffered colon or rectal trauma from an accident and need experienced help, call me at 916.921.6400 or 800.404.5400 for free, friendly legal advice.

-Editor's Note: This page has been updated for accuracy and relevancy. [cha 12.12.18]
+Editor’s Note: This page has been updated for accuracy and relevancy [cha 2.10.20]